GC 511: English Fluency Development

 What is GC 511?

-GC 511 is a 3-credit course designed for non-native English-speaking graduate students who want to communicate more clearly and effectively when participating in group conversations or leading discussions in seminar courses.
-While discussing relevant cultural topics, students will learn academic discussion skills, refine their vocabulary and grammar, and develop self-monitoring skills to achieve higher fluency and accuracy in their spoken English.
+GC 511 is a 4-credit course designed for non-native English-speaking graduate students who want to communicate more clearly and effectively when speaking in both academic and casual settings.
+While discussing a variety of topics, students will improve their overall spoken English fluency, refine their vocabulary and grammar, develop self-monitoring and academic conversation skills, and become more confident speakers of English.

 While we recommend taking GC 510 before GC 511, this is not a requirement.
 GC 510 is not a prerequisite for GC 511, and the two courses are completely independent of each other.